Sarrasine: Opposites

 Sarrasine is marked by oppositions.
 The story opens with a description of the extremes of inside and out, day and night, beauty and ugliness, age and youth, male and female that prevail in French high society and at the de Lanty's ball.
 Whereas the ball is young and full of life, the mysterious old man who enters it stands out as the mark of opposition.
-"If I look at him again, I shall believe that death itself has come looking for me," says one beautiful young woman.
+"If I look at him again, I shall believe that death itself has come looking for me", says one beautiful young woman.
 The most significant opposite in the entire novella is male versus female.
 The story contemplates what it means to be a man and what it means to be a woman, and the degree to which those stand in opposition.
 The story also touches on oppositions between the generations, as Sarrasine himself is opposite to his father, on oppositions between the art world and the political world, on oppositions between France and Italy, and on oppositions between the ideal and the real.

 Castration

 Roland Barthes identifies castration as one of the novella's main concerns.
 Zambinella is a castrato.
 Because women were not allowed on stage in most of the Papal States, castrati regularly played the parts of women.
 The tradition of the castrati never extended to France, and when Sarrasine arrives in Italy and meets Zambinella, he does not know about it.
-Because Zambinella has the voice of a woman Sarrasine assumes La Zambinella is a woman.
+Because Zambinella has the high voice Sarrasine assumes La Zambinella is a woman.
 La Zambinella suggests that her womanhood might be in question, but Sarrasine is too enthralled with Zambinella as the perfect woman to pay any attention.
 When Sarrasine finally learns Zambinella is a castrato, he first denies the possibility, then tries to kill Zambinella, upon which he is himself killed.
 Critics point out that Sarrasine may fear a kind of contagion of castration, or may feel that manhood in general or the division between men and women is threatened by possibility of castration.
 The novella ends with Mme de Rochefide and the narrator's condemning the castrato tradition as barbaric.